isd-sgcu/onboarding-backend/golang/5-architecture/README.md

 - added `internal` folder to store the components
 - added `apperror` folder for services' custom error with status code
 - added `.air.toml` for hot reload configuration
+- services now use `dto` to send data in and out

 # Running the project
 - copy `.env.template` to `.env`